...

 1. What are the most important metrics to measure results in public relations?

 The most relevant metrics span visibility, perception, intent, and business contribution.
-They include media mentions, tone, spokesperson presence, referral traffic, branded search, social interactions, and assisted conversions.
+They include strategic media presence, share of voice, high-quality editorial backlinks, visibility in AI-driven search engines, and referral traffic from media coverage.
 Together, these metrics provide a full evaluation of real impact, help optimize strategies, and demonstrate how communication supports business growth.

 2. How is a professional evaluation of a public relations plan conducted?